Strategy and Strategic Planning are often used interchangeably, leading to confusion about their distinct roles in achieving organizational goals.

 How to come up with a Strategy and Strategic Plan?

 Strategy and strategic planning are closely related but distinct concepts.
-Strategy refers to the overarching approach that an organization takes to achieve its goals and objectives, while strategic planning is the process of creating a specific plan to achieve those goals.
+Strategy refers to an organization's overarching approach to achieving its goals and objectives.
+At the same time, strategic planning is creating a specific plan to achieve those goals.

-FREE PDF Template with the 7 main steps to come up with a strategy and strategic plan.
+FREE PDF Template with the seven main steps to develop a strategy and strategic plan.